Blendify/blender-manual/blender_docs/manual/sequencer/sequencer/selecting.rst

 The Select Menu helps you select strips in different ways.

 All :kbd:`A`
-   Selects all the strips in timeline.
+   Selects all the strips in the timeline.
 None :kbd:`Alt-A`
-   Deselects all the strips in timeline.
+   Deselects all the strips in the timeline.
 Invert :kbd:`Ctrl-I`
    Inverts the current selection.
 Box Select :kbd:`B`